cslarsen/vimp/README.md

 More examples
 -------------

 Anyway, you can also specify several plugins to install.
-On a *fresh* vim-install, you can do this:
+On a fresh or existing vim installation, you can install a lot of stuff by typing:

     $ vimp get molokai powerline ctrlp signify nerdtree@ctrl-d \
       undotree@ctrl-u snipmate